Sliding Scale of Silliness Versus Seriousness

 - Regarding that hybrid — if you've heard of the Devil Fruits, you might assume it was a dog that ate a fruit turning it into a gun hybrid.
 You'd be wrong.
 It's actually a gun that ate a fruit turning it into a dog hybrid. (the 4Kids dub and the faithful translation have two different one-line explanations for this.
 Neither of them make much sense.)
 There's also a sword that ate an elephant fruit.
 Try figuring that out.

 - Another example of One Piece's ambiguousness in this is the Arlong Arc.
 During the flashback to the death of Bellemere, her fall to the ground following being shot is cut through a few times with other brief flashbacks of giggle-inducing footage of young Nami and Bellemere's relationship.
 Very hard to cry and giggle at the same time.

 - Bobobo-bo Bo-bobo falls so far on the silly side that it breaks the scale.

-- Neon Genesis Evangelion is a complicated case: in its lightest moments it could almost be categorized as comedy, but its dark climax is... grather grave.
+- Neon Genesis Evangelion is a complicated case: in its lightest moments it could almost be categorized as comedy, but its dark climax is... rather grave.

 - FLCL and Rahxephon: both music-themed mecha shows, both very clever, both on opposite ends of the scale.
 For one thing, FLCL uses modern rock and Rahxephon uses classical music.

-- For an animated feature film, Princess Mononoke is decidedly serious.
+- Princess Mononoke is decidedly serious.
 It has comic-relief moments, but only one real laugh line ("No, it's still broken.").

 - Fist of the North Star is extremely serious...
 Or was created with the intention to be, anyway.
 Most people today watch it for the narm that results.